Using MASL to Combat Oral Cancer

 Time Frame

 Measure morphology and podoplanin (PDPN) expression by immunohistochemistry of cells included in initial biopsies of oral lesions in comparison to normal oral squamous epithelial cells (OSCCs).
-We will select patients with lesions that express robust levels of PDPN and notable dysplasia for inclusion in the study.
+We selected patients with lesions that express robust levels of PDPN and notable dysplasia for inclusion in the study.
+Intensity was graded on a scale of 1 to 5 with 5 having the most dysplastic morphology and highest PDPN expression.

 Secondary Outcome Measures